twa127/PiHomeHVAC/cron/ebus/README.md

 This shell script can be used to read all the values for a selected device ID, e.g

 ./readall.sh **bai**  (reads data from Vailant boiler)

+## FlowTempDesired
+In order to improve boiler efficiency, it would be useful to be able to adjust the boiler's target temperature based on some control value, for example the outside temperature.
+The Vailiant boiler does have a 'FlowTempDesired' parameter, but unfortuately ebusd is not able to write new values to this parameter.
+A solution to this problem has been developed using a customised version of the configuration file '08.bai.csv', which implements a new writable parameter 'SetMode'.
+To implent copy the '08.bai.csv' file to directory '/etc/ebusd/en/08.bai.csv' and modify the file '/etc/default/ebusd' to set --'scanconfig=off' and '--configpath=/etc/ebusd/en'.
+The control script 'ebus.py' will detect these settings and implement control of the FlowTempDesired.